Atlantic Illumination Entertainment Lighting

 WITHOUT PERMISSION FROM THE AUTHOR ©

 Now, it is true that the dimmers are generating the buzz and the problem does go away when the lighting system is off.
-However, the dimmer packs have filters that reduce the buzz by `n' decibels and that should be the end of it.
-However, although reduced, some level of interference is still being radiated.
+However, dimmer packs have filters that reduce the buzz by `n' decibels and that should be the end of it.
+Yet although reduced, some level of interference is still being radiated.
 This would normally be shunted to ground by the audio system's cable shielding, but ground faults may cause the shields to be sitting at some point above actual ground.
-This is the equivalent of voltage or signal at one end of a resistor with the other end attached to ground.
-That signal will be picked up and be amplified.
-Think of this resistance as a voltage divider with some of the unwanted signal being bled to ground and some appearing across the resistance where it can be picked up by the audio system.

 THE GROUND LOOP

-After bad audio cables, the most common reason for interference being picked up is a ground loop.
-This is usually caused when the house audio console is plugged into an AC outlet in the audience area and the power amplifiers are plugged into power at the stage.
+Ground Line Resistance: After bad audio cables, the most common reason for interference being picked up is a ground loop.
+This is usually caused when the house audio console is plugged into an AC outlet in the audience area and the power amplifiers are plugged into electrical outlets at the stage.
 Each device is safety grounded through the third prong on the plug.
 However, actual ground is not at the outlets to which they are attached.
-Their ground lines must run through the building wiring to the main electrical input at the building's service entrance.
-There, it is attached to a cold water pipe or ground stake.
-Electrical resistance is encountered because of the resistance of the building wiring which puts the audio circuit shields at some potential above actual ground.
-There is resistance in the ground line from each piece of equipment to their common point and then there is resistance from that common point to actual ground.
-Therefore, the audio equipment's shields are not actually fully grounded, so any interference signal being induced into the cabling is never completely shunted to ground.
+Their ground lines must run through the building wiring to the main electrical input at the building's service entrance, sometimes passing through one or more common points at electrical sub-panels.
+At the service entrance the main grounding circuit is attached to a cold water pipe or a ground stake/conduit.

 SOLUTIONS

-A better and safer solution is to attach all the audio equipment line-cord ground prongs to the same point and then attach only that point to the building ground.
-The building ground you attach to should be as close to actual ground as possible.
+A Common Point: The better and safer solution is to attach all the audio equipment line-cord ground prongs to the same point and then attach only that point to the building ground.
+Include the house audio console.
+This common point should be as close to your equipment as possible so as to reduce resistance.
+The building ground you eventually attach to should be as close to actual ground as possible.
 The same goes for the lighting.
 Run the house lighting console power to the point where the dimmer packs derive their power and ground.
-That way, all equipment grounds will be at roughly the same potential.
-Although there is still resistance to actual ground, at least the equipment grounds are closer to the same potential, thus limiting current flow within the loop.
-Be sure to use a heavy gauge power cable for the house consoles so that the wire resistance will be reduced to a minimum.
-Also, it's best if the audio system employs balanced lines so that no side of the signal line is attached to the AC power line or ground.
-In a balanced audio system only the shields are attached to ground.
+This way, all equipment grounds will be at roughly the same potential.
+Although there is still resistance to actual ground, at least individual audio components will be closer to the same ground potential, thus limiting current flow within that loop.

 REMEMBER: